 5. Place 5 cups of the flour into a large mixing bowl.
 Combine the blended spice mixture into the flour.

 7. Place dough on a lightly floured work surface and knead dough until it is smooth and elastic, about 10 minutes.
+(This can also be done in an electric stand mixer using a dough hook, but only mix for about 2 minutes.)
 If the dough seems a bit sticky, add some of the extra ½ cup flour that wasn’t used earlier.

 8. Place dough in a large, clean bowl, cover with plastic wrap, then cover that with a towel.
 Allow to rise for 2 hours.

-9. Break off about a golf ball-size piece of dough.
-Roll it into a long, thin rope, about 16 inches in length.
-Break off about one-third of the dough.
+9. Break off about a golf ball-size piece of dough (roughly 2 ounces for each piece).
+Roll it into a long, thin rope, about 15 inches in length.
+Break off about one-third (5 inches) of the dough.
 Shape the longer piece of dough into a horseshoe (U) shape.
 Place the shorter piece of dough in the center of the “U”, and begin braiding the 3 strips of dough.

 10. Place the braided dough on an ungreased baking sheet.
 Continue to shape dough until tray is full.
 (Don’t place chorags too close to each other.
 Give them room to expand while they bake.)

-11. Let shaped dough rise on the tray for one more hour before baking.
+11. Cover the unbaked chorags with plastic wrap and let the shaped dough rise on the tray for one more hour before baking.

 13. Bake at 375° F. on the bottom oven rack until the bottom of the chorag is golden (about 15 minutes).
 Then transfer the tray to the top rack until the top of the chorag is golden (about another 5 minutes).
-Cool chorag on cooling racks.
+Cool chorag completely on wire racks.